jundalisay/spblist/content/en/material/principles/part-4/chapter-08.md

 ---
 heading: "Chapter 8"
-title: "Helicity Determines Covertibility"
+title: "Particle Spin: Helicity Determines Covertibility"
 # # date: 2020-01-29
 # date: 2024-02-17
 image: /photos/physics/light.jpg
-# description: "New-Agers say that the universe is a reflection of one's own consicousness.
-This is half-true, because it is really based on one's feelings and volition"
+description: "Particle spin is an effect of the Convertible Layer"
 # .
 Here, we explain how reality reflects our feelings through the Physics concept of particle-spin
 writer:
   name: Juan